madwire-media/sails-generate-forestay/README.md

 ```
 - `model.attributes.required` - Supported by `required` input attribute
 - `model.attributes[key].meta.forestay.hideInIndex === true` Hide this field in the forestay index
+- `model.attributes[key].meta.forestay.mutable === false` - Field can be edited on create, but not after create.

 - `model.attributes[key].meta.forestay.hideInForm === true` Hide this field in all forms (may cause problems if the field is required!)
+- `model.attributes[key].meta.forestay.showDescriptionInIndex` Will show a description for this attribute on the index as a popover
+- `model.attributes[key].meta.forestay.uiType = “textarea”` Show a text area for string types
 - `model.attributes[key].meta.forestay.replaceIndexHtml` - When in the index, replace with given HTML template.
 (TODO: Can be a EJS template!) - Warning, this will evaluate all HTML, EJS and Javascript and could be an entry to your system.
 If you make this user editable, you are potentially introducing a security risk if you are not sanitizing your inputs
 - `model.forestay.actions` These actions create UI buttons for your model index or individual records
 - `model.forestay.index.hideAddButton` Removes the "Add" record button from index.
 You can alternately create an action button to replace it.